 The capacity of the system went up

 The new ECM motor will deliver the design airflow against up to 1” WC for most manufacturers.
-This means that though at an energy penalty, now the system is moving as much air as it was designed to do, so the system capacity improved over the old unit.
+This means that, though at an energy penalty, now the system is moving as much air as it was designed to do, so the system capacity improved over the old unit.

 Adding returns to all the infamous isolated rooms put it over the top.
-Now the pressure differential between these rooms and the core return area is nearly if not zero.
+Now the pressure differential between these rooms and the core return area is nearly, if not zero.
 Because of this, the system is no longer pulling in as much infiltration air as it was before.
-All the volume that is being delivered by the supply vents is now smoothly making it back to the air handler in the form of cool, crisp return air.
+All the volume that is being delivered by the supply vents is now smoothly, making it back to the air handler in the form of cool, crisp return air.
 And this is where it gets hairy.

-Because the block load of the house was decreased by the new roof, new windows and doors and the shading of the trees, and now, because there is less infiltration of unconditioned air, there is more air moving across the evaporator and the total system capacity went up, there is less of a load for the AC system to handle which makes it…(drum roll)… oversized!
+Because the block load of the house was decreased by the new roof, new windows and doors, and the shading of the trees, and now, because there is less infiltration of unconditioned air, there is more air moving across the evaporator, and the total system capacity went up, there is less of a load for the A/C system to handle which makes it…(drum roll)… oversized!

-By now you, the installing contractor have figured it out.
-You take a big gulp, brace yourself for impact and walk up to poor homeowners C. After an elaborate but oversimplified explanation of the situation, you gather the courage and confess to them: “Mam, this unit is oversized…”
+By now, you, the installing contractor, have figured it out.
+You take a big gulp, brace yourself for impact, and walk up to poor homeowners C. After an elaborate but oversimplified explanation of the situation, you gather the courage and confess to them: “Ma'am, this unit is oversized…”